CSS3 linear gradients

 In the first example, we didn't specify any kind of direction or angle, and the gradient went from the top of the block to the bottom.
 This is the default, and is equivalent to writing this:

 So the angle goes at the start of the gradient information, separated by the colours by a comma.
-You can make the gradient go across the block from the top, bottom, left or right, by changing the keyword appropriately as seen in figure 2.
+You can make the gradient go across the block from the top, bottom, left or right, by changing the keywords appropriately as seen in Figure 2.

-Altering the angle keyword between top, bottom, left, and right, respectively
+Altering the angle keyword between to bottom, to top, to right, and to left, respectively

-Figure 2: altering the angle keyword between top, bottom, left, and right, respectively.
+Figure 2: altering the angle keyword between to bottom, to top, to right, and to left, respectively

-You can also use values of top left, top right, bottom left and bottom right: these make the gradient start from that corner, and run towards the opposite corner of the box.
+You can also use values of to top left, to top right, to bottom left and to bottom right: these make the gradient start from that corner, and run towards the opposite corner of the box.

 The other way to set gradient angles is through a degree value, for example:

-• 360deg brings you back to left again.
+• 360deg brings you back to to top again.

 This gives you a good idea of how the degree values work.
 Try playing with them and seeing what you come up with!